instana/openapi/spec/descriptions/tagGroups.md

 When you are a member of multiple groups, your permissions have an additive effect.

-Granting access to certain entities within Instana (e.g. Applications, Kubernetes Cluster etc.) is done through a corresponding entry in the `permissionSet` payload.
+Granting access to certain entities within Instana (e.g. Applications, Kubernetes Clusters etc.) is done through a corresponding entry in the `permissionSet` payload.